pynbody/tangos/DOCS_PLAN.md

 against mini data (Zenodo 12189455), uploads `data.db` as an artifact, and verifies it with `tangos diff`.
 So decouple database *production* from docs *building*.

-- [ ] **Needs a human first**: measure `data.db`'s size and the wall time of `INTEGRATION_TESTING=1 bash build.sh`.
-If it is under ~10 minutes, `pre_build`
+- [ ] **Needs a human first**: publish the tutorial database and the files needed to recreate it in a location with better scaling than Zenodo.
-      could just run the build and most of this stage is unnecessary.
-It probably is not.
-Zenodo returns 403 through sandboxes, so an agent cannot measure this
-- [ ] Publish that artifact as a versioned `tangos_tutorial_data.db`
 - [ ] Add `tangos.test_utils.precache_tutorial_database()`, a direct analogue of
       `pynbody.test_utils.precache_test_data()`. **Highest-leverage new code in the
       plan**: it fixes the RTD build and reproducibility, and replaces four separate